avnet-iotconnect/avnet-iotc-mtb-xensiv-example/QUICKSTART_AWS.md

 * Once downloaded, select "Create Dashboard" from the top of the IoTConnect portal and then choose the "Import Dashboard" option and select the template and device name used previously in this guide.
 * Congratulations, your sample dashboard should look similar to the one below.
   <img src="https://saleshosted.z13.web.core.windows.net/media/ifx/ifx-xensiv-dash.JPG" width="700">

+## Troubleshooting ##

+* The XENSIV board may be set to operate in different modes.
+The board is in the correct mode for programming out of the box.
+* Verify that the amber LED is solid to confirm the correct mode is enabled.
+* If the amber LED is flashing, press the `KP3_MODE` button on the bottom of the board until the LED is solid.